First electric Ferrari faster than original: 'It absolutely decimated it'

 The future of older cars

-Hutchinson believes the future of cars will involve combining newer technology with older, classic vehicles.
+Hutchison believes the future of cars will involve combining newer technology with older, classic vehicles.

 "The amount of interest is snowballing astronomically," he says.